Georgia Tech Yellow Jacket Marching Band

-The Georgia Tech Yellow Jacket Marching Band (also known as the Marching Yellow Jackets) is the official marching band of the Georgia Institute of Technology.
+The Georgia Tech Yellow Jacket Marching Band is the official marching band of the Georgia Institute of Technology.
 Founded in 1908 by a group of 14 students, the Georgia Tech Band is one of the school's oldest student organizations.

 The Yellow Jacket Marching Band performs at all home football games, and the pep band, composed of a contingent of marching band members, plays at all home basketball and volleyball games.
 At least a portion of the marching band or pep band travels to most away games, as financed by the Georgia Tech Athletic Association.